HansenChristoffer/GoAddons/README.md

 # GoAddons

-GoAddons is a sophisticated command-line interface (CLI) application designed to enhance the World of Warcraft (WoW) gaming experience by simplifying the management of game addons.
-Leveraging the power of TanukiDB, GoAddons facilitates the effortless discovery, update, and management of WoW addons, ensuring gamers can focus on what truly matters: their gaming experience.
+GoAddons is a command-line interface (CLI) application designed to enhance the World of Warcraft (WoW) experience by simplifying the management of game addons.
+Leveraging the power of a database, GoAddons facilitates the effortless discovery, update, and management of WoW addons.

 ## Features

 - **Addon Management**: Easily list, search, add, or remove WoW addons to customize your gaming setup.
-- **Updater Menu**: Automatically checks and updates your addons to the latest versions, ensuring you have the latest features and fixes.
+- **Updater Menu**: ~~Automatically checks and~~ updates your addons to the latest versions, ensuring you have the latest features and fixes.
-- **About**: Learn more about GoAddons, its philosophy, and the team behind it.
+- **About**: Learn more about GoAddons.

 ## Getting Started